sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

     save_pvd_adjoint = False

-If this is set to True, CASHOCS generates .pvd files for the adjoint variables in each iteration of the optimization algorithm.
+If this is set to True, cashocs generates .pvd files for the adjoint variables in each iteration of the optimization algorithm.
 Its main purpose is for debugging.

 The next parameter is given by ``save_pvd_gradient``, which is given in the line ::